Should You Attempt Fish Farming? Considerations for Prospective Fish Growers

 Physical:

+l.
 Do you have a continuous source of clean, high-quality water?

 2. Does your soil have enough clay content to hold water?